jacobjameson/MGE-CVD/README.md

 ## Key Points

-Question:  What is the association of male gender expressivity (MGE) – a measure reflecting sociocultural pressures around masculinity – with awareness and treatment of modifiable cardiovascular disease risks?
+Question:  What is the association of male gender expressivity (MGE) – a measure reflecting sociocultural pressures to convey male gender identity – with diagnosis and treatment of modifiable cardiovascular disease risks?

-Findings: This cohort study involving 4,230 male participants found elevations in adolescent MGE were significantly associated with an 11% lower probability of adult hypertension treatment and a 15% lower probability of adult diabetes awareness.
-Elevations in young adult MGE were associated with lower probabilities of adult hypertension awareness, hypertension treatment, and diabetes treatment.
+Findings: This cohort study involving 4,230 male participants found elevations in adolescent MGE were significantly associated with an 11% lower probability of adult hypertension treatment and a 15% lower probability of adult diabetes diagnoses.
+Elevations in young adult MGE were associated with lower probabilities of adult hypertension diagnoses, hypertension treatment, and diabetes treatment.

-Meaning:  Sociocultural pressures to perform masculinity may lead to worse cardiovascular disease outcomes through associations with decreased awareness and treatment of modifiable risks.
+Meaning:  Sociocultural pressures to convey male gender may lead to worse cardiovascular disease outcomes through associations with decreased diagnosis and treatment of modifiable risks.

 ## Project Reproducibility with `renv`